alexpaul/UIKit/Color-Palette.md

 * Data persistence
 * UICollectionViewCell

-Build a color palette app that utilizing the [UIColorWell](https://developer.apple.com/documentation/uikit/uicolorwell) to create color swatches.
+Build a color palette app that utilizes [UIColorWell](https://developer.apple.com/documentation/uikit/uicolorwell) to create color swatches.
 Those color swatches will be persisted to the iOS device.

 - [ ] User should be able to create a color swatch.
 - [ ] User should be able a color swatch with the minimum properties: project name and color.